A driven quantum superconducting circuit with multiple tunable degeneracies

 \textit{Discussion} -- Although quantum tunneling was discovered nearly a century ago \cite{Merzbacher2002} and observed since in a variety of natural and synthetic systems, the treatment of tunneling is usually limited to the ground states of the system and has rarely been discussed for excited states in the literature, as we elaborate in the following survey.
 The phenomenology of ground state tunneling has been studied in cold atoms \cite{ramos2020} in three-dimensional optical lattices \cite{folling2007}, optical tweezers \cite{Kaufman2014}, ion traps \cite{noguchi2014} and in quantum dots \cite{Hsiao2020}.
 In Josephson tunnel circuits, quantum tunneling of the phase variable was first observed by Devoret, Martinis, and Clarke \cite{devoret1985} and since then exploited in several other experiments \cite{vijay2009}.
 Furthermore, the tunnel effect has been involved in quantum simulation \cite{Bloch2012}, in Floquet engineering of topological phases of matter and to generate artificial gauge fields with no static analog \cite{goldman2014,wintersperger2020}.
-The quantum interference of tunneling for the ground states of a large spin system was measured previously in a cluster of eight iron atoms by Wernsdorfer and Sessoli \cite{wernsdorfer1999} (see also \cite{loss1992,alexandradinata2018}).
+The quantum interference of tunneling for the ground states of a large spin system was measured previously in a cluster of eight iron atoms by Wernsdorfer and Sessoli \cite{wernsdorfer1999} (see also \cite{alexandradinata2018}).

-Weilinga and Milburn were the first to identify that the quantum optical model in \cref{eq:Heff} can exhibit ground state tunneling \cite{Wielinga1993}.
-Marthaler and Dykman, using a WKB treatment \cite{marthaler2006,marthaler2007}, generalized the analysis of Weilinga and Milburn and predicted that, for this model, the tunnel splitting of the ground state manifold crosses zero periodically and is accompanied by oscillation of the wavefunction in the classically forbidden region.
+Weilinga and Milburn \cite{Wielinga1993} first identified that the quantum optical model in \cref{eq:Heff} exhibits ground state tunneling for a particular value of $\Delta$.
+Marthaler and Dykman \cite{marthaler2006,marthaler2007} developed a WKB treatment for a range of the $\Delta$ parameter, and predicted that, for this model, the tunnel splitting of the ground state manifold crosses zero periodically and is accompanied by oscillation of the wavefunction in the classically forbidden region.